 Dispersal-induced instability in complex ecosystems

-In his seminal work in the 1970s Robert May suggested that there was an upper limit to the number of species that could be sustained in stable equilibrium by an ecosystem.
+In his seminal work in the 1970s, Robert May suggested that there is an upper limit to the number of species that can be sustained in stable equilibrium by an ecosystem.
 This deduction was at odds with both intuition and the observed complexity of many natural ecosystems.
-The so-called stability-diversity debate ensued, and the discussion about the factors making an ecosystem stable or unstable continues to this day.
+The so-called stability-diversity debate ensued, and the discussion about the factors contributing to ecosystem stability or instability continues to this day.
 We show in this work that dispersal can be a destabilising influence.
-To do this, we combine ideas from Alan Turing's work on pattern formation with May's random-matrix approach.
-We demonstrate how a stable equilibrium in a complex ecosystem with two trophic levels can become unstable with the introduction of dispersal in space.
-Conversely, we show that Turing instabilities can occur more easily in complex ecosystems with many species than in the case of only a few species.
-Our work shows that adding more details to the model of May gives rise to more ways in which an equilibrium can become unstable.
-Making May's simple model more realistic is therefore unlikely to remove the upper bound on complexity.
+To do this, we combine ideas from Alan Turing’s work on pattern formation with May’s random-matrix approach.
+We demonstrate how a stable equilibrium in a complex ecosystem with trophic structure can become unstable with the introduction of dispersal in space, and we discuss the factors which contribute to this effect.
+Our work highlights that adding more details to the model of May can give rise to more ways for an ecosystem to become unstable.
+Making May’s simple model more realistic is therefore unlikely to entirely remove the upper bound on complexity.